Long-Term Craft CMS Partnerships

 What the work looks like

-Some of my longest client relationships aren’t project-based — they’re ongoing.
+Some of my longest-running client relationships aren’t project-based — they’re ongoing, and several stretch back the better part of a decade or more.
 I maintain Craft CMS sites, server infrastructure, and hosting for three clients, each with their own scope and integrations.
-The baseline work is the same across all of them — CMS and plugin updates, security patches, performance monitoring, backups, server configuration — plus the things you wouldn’t think to ask for until something breaks at 9 PM on a Thursday.
+The baseline is the same across all of them — CMS and plugin updates, security patches, performance monitoring, backups, server configuration — plus the things you wouldn’t think to ask for until something breaks at 9 PM on a Thursday.

 Each of these clients knows that when something comes up, I’m the person who picks up the phone.
 I know their systems, their hosting, their content workflows.
-There’s no onboarding lag when something needs to change.
+There’s no onboarding lag when something needs to change — and, just as often, no wasted effort building something that turns out not to be worth building.
+Years inside a system teach you where it’s worth investing and where it isn’t.
+That’s the quiet value of a long relationship: I can tell a client what not to do as readily as what to.

 The Betsy Lehman Center is a patient safety organization.
 I’ve worked with them through my partnership with Raincastle Communications since 2016.
-I maintain three separate Craft CMS sites — two are public-facing, and the third is a research-focused site where doctors study medical errors and how to prevent them.
-Over the years, the work has expanded beyond CMS development to include UX review, accessibility improvements, and building out their backup and caching infrastructure.
+I maintain three separate Craft CMS sites — two public-facing, and a third research-focused site where doctors study medical errors and how to prevent them.
+Over the years the work has expanded well beyond CMS development to include UX review, accessibility improvements, and building out their backup and caching infrastructure.

-Janson Media is a media distribution company.
-I maintain two Craft CMS sites for them, one of which includes a custom integration with their FileMaker database and their payment processor, Tipalti.
+Janson Media is a media distribution company I’ve worked with since 2018.
+I maintain two Craft CMS sites for them, one with a custom integration connecting their FileMaker database and their payment processor, Tipalti.
 I also built an embeddable widget using the JW Player API and Vue that displays live and upcoming programming for their “Hungry” streaming service.

 Seal-a-Deck builds and restores outdoor living spaces — from preventative maintenance to complete rebuilds.
-Their Craft CMS site includes a HubSpot integration that connects their web presence to their sales and marketing workflow.
+Their Craft CMS site includes a HubSpot integration that ties their web presence to their sales and marketing workflow.

-The pattern is the same across all three: the maintenance relationship creates the context for better project work.
-When I already understand the system, the hosting, and what the team needs, new work starts from a much better place.
+The pattern is the same across all three: the maintenance relationship creates the context for better decisions.
+When I already understand the system, the hosting, and what the team actually needs, new work starts from a much better place — and the question is never just can we build this? but is this the thing worth building?

 Why it matters